High-Performance Generation of Constrained Inputs: Design

 In \cref{fig:digit-generation}, generation enters and attempts to generate a \nonterm{digit}.
 The flattener over \nonterm{digit} identifies that it can generate this node, then samples over its list of precomputed generation sequences and invokes the default generator with a sampler that returns the sampled sequence, eventually resolving the ``$7$'' nonterminal.
-As reasoning about whether a node is generable by this flattener is trivially true for \nonterm{digit} and trivially false otherwise, the compiler is able to infer that it is only necessary to invoke the generator for \nonterm{digit}s.
+As reasoning about whether a node is generable by this flattener is trivially true for \nonterm{digit} and trivially false otherwise, the compiler can infer that it is only necessary to invoke the generator for \nonterm{digit}s.
 Moreover, this demonstrates how samplers and generators may symbiotically influence each other.
-If the initial sampler in \cref{fig:digit-generation} is tracking the covered variants of each alternation, the flattener effectively \emph{notifies} it that \nonterm{digit} is treated as an alternation with 10 variants.
-That sampler may then track that variant 7 of \nonterm{digit} has already been sampled to tune future samplings.
+If the initial sampler in \cref{fig:digit-generation} is tracking the covered variants of each alternation, the flattener effectively notifies it that \nonterm{digit} is treated as an alternation with 10 variants.
+That sampler may then track that variant 7 of \nonterm{digit} has already been sampled to tune future samplings, according to the sampler provided by the user. \fi